danvgar/colligo/README.md

 - User voting per link (upvote, downvote)
   - Sort by votes
 - Duplicate link detection
+- List functionality
   - Multiple Lists of links
 - Discussion comments per link
   - Each link needs a distinct route then
 - User Authentication
+- User Authorization
+  - Lists can be set as public or private
+  - Lists can be shared with specific users only
 - Dynamic link insertion
   - Only submit a URL, OpenGraph information is automatically populated into link.
   - Auto-tagging links?